 If at any time an unregistered social gathering meets the criteria outlined above, the gathering must cease, and the hosts could face sanctions including but not limited to suspension of event privileges, removal from housing, or other disciplinary sanctions as a result of hosting an unregistered event.

-To host a registered event, you must be a Certified Event Director.
-To become a Certified Event Director, you must complete both Part 1 and Part 2 of the Liability and Leadership training via the Canvas Course.
-Part 1 begins online in a Canvas Course and only those who are eligible to serve in this role are invited to the Canvas Course: sophomores, juniors, and seniors, and those who are not first-semester transfer students.
+Students must be a Certified Event Director to host a Registered Event.
+To become a Certified Event Director, one must complete both Part 1 and Part 2 of the Liability and Leadership training hosted by Prevention and Advocacy.
+Part 1 begins online in a Canvas Course and only those who are eligible to serve in this role – i.e., sophomores, juniors, and seniors who are not first-semester transfer students – are invited to the Canvas Course.
+Part 2 is in-person and ends with a quiz.
+Students passing the quiz with 80% or more will become a Certified Event Director.

 Events must be registered by 4:00 p.m. the day of the event or 4:00 p.m. on Friday if the event is occurring over the weekend.
 The Registration Form can be found on the Canvas Course.
 Review the policies and expectations of being an Event Director before registering your event.